 MOPS offers a full-time Psychology Doctoral Internship Program focusing on providing psychological services to underserved populations.
 It is the agency’s vision to be a culturally and socially responsive agency striving to develop a comprehensive program based on the needs to the community where all persons experiencing substance abuse and mental health issues may achieve their full potential.
 We offer a unique training experience in community mental health and in working with underserved populations.
 To learn more about the goals of the training program and the experiences offered through the internship, please view our program brochure and handbook.
-An annual report containing data regarding the program and performance outcomes can be found by clicking Annual Report .
+An annual report containing data regarding the program and performance outcomes can be found by clicking Internship Admissions, Support, and Initial Placement Data .
 Our Affirmative Action policy can be found here .
-View our Facebook page for examples of the many ways that interns are involved in activities that help transform the agency’s mission and core values into action.
+View our Facebook or LinkedIn page for examples of the many ways that interns are involved in activities that help transform the agency’s mission and core values into action.

 MOPS-IP selects three (3) qualified applicants each year.
 Applicants must possess a Master’s Degree in Psychology and have achieved doctoral candidacy from a regionally accredited doctoral program in psychology upon the start of the internship year.
 In addition, successful candidates will have a minimum of three years of pre-internship graduate training that encompasses a minimum of 400 hours of direct clinical work, 50 hours of assessment, dissertation proposal approved, completed comprehensive exams, and possess a desire to work in a community mental health setting after graduation.